NotSoSecure/cloud-sec-wiki/pages/mydoc/azure_cloud.md

 * [azucar](https://github.com/nccgroup/azucar): Security auditing tool for Azure environments
 * [cs-suite](https://github.com/SecurityFTW/cs-suite): One stop tool for auditing the security posture of AWS/GCP/Azure infrastructure.
 * [onedrive_user_enum](https://github.com/nyxgeek/onedrive_user_enum): enumerate valid onedrive users

+Defensive

+- [Azure Policy Compliance Scan](https://github.com/Azure/policy-compliance-scan): With the Azure Policy Compliance Scan action, you can now easily trigger a on demand scan from your GitHub workflow on one or multiple resources, resource groups or subscriptions, and continue/fail the workflow based on the compliance state of resources.